-partial conformations for s_1, \ldots, s_j where the last two elements of a pure P subsequence $s_i, \ldots, s_j, j \ge i+2$ are placed on the same location and which have an equal prefix of length i all those are cut which satisfy the following criterion: the weight of the prefix of length i of the conformation is less than the average weight of the prefixes of length i of this conformations.
-Basically the weight is high when the energy of the partial conformation is small, the corresponding pheromone value are high, and its potential is high (see for details [29]).
+Criterion 4.
+For a long subsequence that consists only of P elements (pure P subsequence) there exists many possibilities how to fold it but the energy value of the partial conformation will not change during.
+Therefore, for all partial conformations for s_1, \ldots, s_j where the last two elements of a pure P subsequence $s_i, \ldots, s_j, j \ge i+2$ is placed on the same location and where and which have an equal prefix of length i all those are cut which satisfy the following criterion: the weight of the prefix of length i of the conformation is less than the average weight of the prefixes of length i of the this conformations.
+Basically the weight is high when the energy of the partial conformation is small, the corresponding pheromone value are high, and its potential is high (see for details [19]).

 Criterion 5.
-If the weight of a partial sequence of length k is not at least 5% higher than the weight of its prefix of length k - 5 the node is cut.
+If the weight of a partial sequence of length k is not at least 5% higher than the weight of its prefix of length k-5 the node is cut.